Kate Ritchie: Career

 On 10 November 2009, Ritchie announced she would be leaving Nova 96.9's breakfast team and returning to acting.
 In January 2010 it was announced that Ritchie had been cast with a lead role in Nine's new police drama Cops L.A.C.
 The series did not rate well and was cancelled after the season finale.

 In 2012, Ritchie narrated the Australian version of the reality series Don't Tell the Bride, which aired on Network Ten.
 In early 2013, it was announced that Ritchie was returning to Home & Away, reprising her role as Sally Fletcher.

 In 2013, Ritchie announced via Twitter that she would be hosting the Nova FM drive show with Tim Blackwell and Marty Sheargold in 2014, following the departure of Meshel Laurie, who went on to host Breakfast on Nova 100 in Melbourne.
 In 2015 the team won Best Networked Program at the Australian Commercial Radio Awards, and the Best On Air team in both 2016 and 2017.

 In 2016 Ritchie released a children's book illustrated by Hannah Sommerville called I Just Couldn't Wait To Meet You.
 Her second book, It's Not Scribble to Me, was illustrated by Jedda Robaard and published by Random House Australia in 2018.

 Ritchie was to host the retrospective 50th anniversary of Play School in July 2016.

 In June 2021, Ritchie was announced to be a judge for Nicole Scherzinger on the tenth season of Australia's Got Talent alongside returning judge Shane Jacobson, and Britain's Got Talent judges Alesha Dixon and David Walliams.

 In 2023, it was announced that Ritchie would be permanently departing her Nova radio show Kate, Tim & Joel after being absence for some time.
 It was later revealed that she would join Fitzy & Wippa and co-host Fitzy & Wippa with Kate Ritchie from March 2023.
 It was also announced that singer-songwriter and television presenter Ricki-Lee Coulter would replace Ritchie on Ricki-Lee, Tim & Joel.

 After some years absent from the small screen, in 2023, Ritchie returned in the Seven Network drama series The Claremont Murders, based on real serial killings that took place in Western Australia, and starred as Carol Spiers, the mother of Sarah Spiers, and appeared opposite Erik Thomson.

 On 18 July 2024, Ritchie was named for ABC factual series The Role of a Lifetime.

+In February 2026, Ritchie will return to co-hosting Nova's national drive program when Fitzy, Wippa & Kate moves from Nova 96.9 breakfast to national drive.